ET-SPARK/Shipping-a-Data-Product-From-Raw-Telegram-Data-to-an-Analytical-API/README.md

 ## Project Structure

-The following outlines the project's file and directory structure, which is consistently maintained across all branches:
+The following outlines the project's file and directory structure, which is consistently maintained across all branches.
+New files and directories created during feature development are integrated into this established structure.

 ```
 .github/workflows/main.yml  # CI/CD pipeline